 In 1986, the WHO developed a model to help physicians determine the best approach to managing the pain of their patients – in the original case, patients with cancer.
 The following stages or steps were defined:

 - Moderate pain.
 This level of pain requires one of the opioids.
-Identified as step 2 pain relievers are such drugs as codeine, hydrocodone and Vicodin.
+Identified as step 2 pain relievers are drugs like codeine, hydrocodone, and Vicodin.
 Generally, these drugs are classified as “weak opioids.”

 Yet, first on the WHO list of medications not recommended is Demerol, for the following reasons: